JosephSummerhays/midtermReview/css/selectors/README.md

 first part of any rule.
 For example, `div.class` is a selector.

-If you think you've got a handle on selectors, take the quiz by reading through the index.html and styles.css and writting down what you think each element's color and hover color will be.
+If you think you've got a handle on selectors, take the quiz by reading through the index.html and styles.css and writing down what you think each element's color and hover color will be.
 There are empty space tags to seperate the elements, so you can do the quiz one element at a time if you'd prefer.
 If you can't tell which color an element is, you can open the inspector and double check.
 If you'd like to read a bit more on selectors before quizing yourself, read on.